Retailers

 • VSQG logbooks for businesses dropping off oil-based paints.

-If participating retailers need training materials, business drop-off logs or have questions about their hauler, please contact Minnesota Program Manager, Steve Pincuspy, at .
+If participating retailers need training materials, business drop-off logs or have questions about their hauler, please contact Minnesota Program Manager, Jacob Saffert at .

 Online Paint Sales

 Does your company sell paint online?
 Online paint retailers are also subject to paint stewardship laws.
 Similar to brick-and-mortar stores, online retailers and e-commerce sites are also required to pass on the PaintCare fee.
-Some states (Colorado and Oregon) also require paint retailers to inform consumers about the PaintCare program at the time of sale, whether that sale was conducted in person or online.
+Some states (Colorado, Oregon, Vermont, and Washington) also require paint retailers to inform consumers about the PaintCare program at the time of sale, whether that sale was conducted in person or online.

 Additional Resources for Retailers